Disney CEO Bob Iger says it's a coincidence the Disney+ bundle costs the same as a Netflix subscription

 China's central bank set the official midpoint reference for the yuan at 6.9996 — stronger than 7 per dollar on Wednesday — two days after Washington labeled Beijing a...China Marketsread more

-Asia Pacific stocks traded mixed on Wednesday as investors kept a close watch on the Chinese yuan amid an escalating trade dispute between the U.S. and China.Asia Marketsread more
+Homeowners rushed to take advantage of a sizable drop in mortgage interest rates, but potential homebuyers were unimpressed.Real Estateread more

-The Reserve Bank of India on Wednesday cut interest rates for a fourth straight meeting in 2019, taking advantage of mild inflation to expand its effort to boost an economy...Central Banksread more
+One sector of the S&P 500 has a recent track record of holding onto gains made shortly after steep, sudden losses.Executive Edgeread more

-Disney is set to release its own streaming service, Disney+, on November 12, and on the same day it will also offer a deal bundling Disney+, ESPN+, and Hulu, the company announced on Tuesday.
+Disney is set to release its own streaming service, Disney+, on Nov.
+12, and on the same day it will offer a deal bundling Disney+, ESPN+ and Hulu, the company announced on Tuesday.

-The price for that three-piece bundle? $12.99 per month — the same price as a Netflix standard plan.
+The price for that three-piece bundle is $12.99 per month — the same price as a Netflix standard plan.

 According to Disney CEO Bob Iger, the fact that the two companies landed on the same price is a coincidence.